Top Five Reasons to Backup to NAS

 As the Technical Product Manager for NovaBACKUP, it is my job to make sure that our team is meeting the unique demands of the ever-changing world of data integrity from a technology standpoint.
 Recently we’ve been doing some research and found that our customers are using Network Attached Storage devices significantly more often than in the past.

-It turns out we’re not alone in that realization, with IT research firm IDC (www.IDC.com) releasing a report earlier this year stating that NAS technology continues to represent one of the fastest-growing segments of the worldwide small-office and single home-office storage markets .
+It turns out we’re not alone in that realization, with IT research firm IDC (www.IDC.com) releasing a report earlier this year stating that NAS technology continues to represent one of the fastest-growing segments of the worldwide small-office and single-home-office storage markets .

 With NAS devices becoming more prominent in the market and no end in sight to their growth I figured it was a great time to outline why some of you might want to use a NAS device as part of your backup solution if you aren’t already.

-Simple start to complex solutions
+NAS offers a simple start to complex solutions

 Why NAS?
 It’s a simple start to your storage requirements that expands to a complex solution.

 Let’s face facts: Nobody can predict the future.
-The big firms of the world might know how much storage they’re going to use in the next 6 / 12 / 18 months but for the small business owner the only thing that matters is that you get your data backed up today.
+The big firms of the world might know how much storage they’re going to use in the next 6 / 12 / 18 months but for the small business owner, the only thing that matters is that you get your data backed up today.
 Luckily, most SMB-focused NAS solutions offer expandable storage, allowing you to start backing up today and scale the storage as required.
 This means you can stop worrying about your backups and start worrying about what matters: your business.

-Stop juggling with removable media
+NAS allows you to stop juggling with removable media

 Why NAS?
-It’s an always online, always available backup medium so you don’t need to juggle multiple drives / tapes / CDs / DVDs for schedules.
+It’s an always-online, always-available backup medium so you don’t need to juggle multiple drives/tapes / CDs / DVDs for schedules.

 Why NAS?
 It centralizes all of your data backups and storage requirements to a single device.

-Data security, even online
+NAS offers data security, even online

 Why NAS?
-Data security is built straight into the device, offering a secure backup destination, even on your network.
+Data security is built into the device, offering a secure backup destination, even on your network.

 Making sure you have a backup of your data is good, making sure nobody else can get to your backup is better.
 While NovaBACKUP has the ability to encrypt your backups, that’s just one piece of the big picture that is data security.
 Most modern NAS drives provide for LDAP/Active Directory integration and those that don’t still generally have some form of NAS-based user permissions.
 This allows you to keep your backups centralized in your network but make sure the data is only accessible to those people that matter.

-Data integrity through redundancy
+NAS provides data integrity through redundancy

 It’s an unfortunate fact of life that all backup solutions are prone to one thing: physical destruction.
-Whether it’s magnetism in the case of tape backups, disk / platter failure in traditional hard drives, or lifespan expectancy of SSD drives every backup medium has a weakness.
+Whether it’s magnetism in the case of tape backups, disk/platter failure in traditional hard drives, or lifespan expectancy of SSD drives every backup medium has a weakness.
 For NAS devices, most SMB-focused products offer hardware-based RAID solutions to help alleviate the risk of drive failure for your backup data by maintaining redundant copies across multiple physical drives.
-This means when you backup to NAS that your backup data is stored in the safest way possible.
+This means when you back up to NAS that your backup data is stored in the safest way possible.